top of page

 The Olean Area Charter for Compassion was founded in 2017 by a group of seven local people who were concerned about the rising tide of divisiveness within the community, and even among family members, during the politically-charged environment of the time.

-Recognizing that Olean was a compassionate community at its core, and while citing example after example of concern and care exhibited on a day-by-day basis by people in every facet of community life, founding members Rob and Jeanne Walk, Rich Reilly, Chuck and Etta Walker, Vicky Kearns and Sushma Thandla, searched for a way to unite people in the cause of compassion and the “Golden Rule.”
+Recognizing that Olean was a compassionate community at its core, and while citing example after example of concern and care exhibited on a day-by-day basis by people in every facet of community life, founding members Rob and Jeanne Walk, Rich Reilly, Chuck and Etta Walker, Vicky Kearns and Sushuma Thandla, searched for a way to unite people in the cause of compassion and the “Golden Rule.”

 Together with the original steering committee, the ideals of the International Charter for Compassion were carried into the community in a two-year effort of sponsored symposiums and informational forums and by 2019 over 2000 local signatures supporting the effort were collected and the boards and executive committee members of more than 30 other Olean area organizations expressed support and signed the charter.
 Also, in 2019, the Olean Common Council passed a resolution officially designating Olean as an “Charter of Compassion City” thereby joining 100s of other caring communities throughout the world.